roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "I appreciate you telling me," I said, honestly.

  "No problem.
 If anyone said crap about my wife that way, I'd want to know it, and I'd probably have to take matters into my own hands."
-Report_Story #2